orcutt989/twitter-statistics/README.md

 1. There aren't many tweets containing direct URLs to image files these days.
 2. Async is processing is performed via [requests_async](https://github.com/encode/requests-async#streaming-responses--requests) and [asyncio](https://docs.python.org/3/library/asyncio.html)

+## Culture

+More important than tooling or automation is culture.
+You can use Kubernetes and CI/CD automation, but none of it will work without making decisions about your product's development process and team culture.

+For this repository the decision was made that the development team would perform development on versioned branches instead of directly to master.
+Releases are not entirely automatic, however when a PR for a development branch is approved and merged, a release is generated based on that version number.

 ## Automation Overview

 All automations are handled by Github Actions.